-U.S. Preventive Services Task Force guidelines recommend that all adults age 50 to 75 be screened for cancers of the colon and rectum.
-Guidelines from the American Cancer Society add that those who have certain risk factors, like a personal or immediate-family history of colon cancer or certain precancerous growths (or polyps), should consider starting at earlier ages.
+U.S. Preventive Services Task Force guidelines recommend that all adults age 45 to 75 be screened for cancers of the colon and rectum.
+The guidelines add that those who have certain risk factors — like a personal or immediate-family history of colon cancer or certain precancerous growths (or polyps) — should talk to their doctors about starting at earlier ages.

-Because the guidelines recommend that most people start screening at age 50, some assume that this group of cancers simply does not occur in younger adults, Cohen said.
+Because the guidelines, until recently, recommended that most people start screening at age 50, some assume that this group of cancers simply does not occur in younger adults, Cohen said.

 Colorectal cancer does, in fact, strike younger people.
 And while it’s still uncommon, the rate in this population is rising in a “pretty dramatic” way, said Fred Hutch colorectal cancer physician-scientist Dr. William Grady.

 According to data from the National Cancer Institute’s Surveillance, Epidemiology and End Results Program, or SEER, while the overall rate of new cases of colorectal cancer has dropped for the past 20 years, that decrease has been concentrated in older age groups.
 For adults in two younger age groups — 20-39 and 40-54 — the rate of new cases has actually increased every year since the mid-1980s.